spookyghostcode/restaurant_open/README.md

 And then, to spin up the API, run:

 ``python manage.py runserver``

+### Docker
+If you would like to use docker instead, simply run:

+`docker compose up --build`

+which should run the application on port 8000

 ## Using the API
 Once the API is up and running, you can send a GET request to the server formatted as such: